Bill Foulkes: Post-Manchester United

 After his coaching stint at United, Foulkes managed several teams.
-First, he was manager of English non-League club Witney United, which was then known as Witney Town.
+First, he was manager of English non-League club Witney Town F.C..
 In 1975, he went to USA where he managed Chicago Sting (1975–77), Tulsa Roughnecks (1978–79) and San Jose Earthquakes (1980).
 He then travelled to Norway in 1980 to 1988 where he had two managing stints with Steinkjer FK, and also managed IL Bryn, Lillestrøm SK and Viking FK.

 In 1988, he went to Japan and managed F.C.
 Mazda in Hiroshima until 1991.
 Then, he finished his involvement with the game and returned to England in 1992.

 In October 1992, he auctioned mementoes of his career at Christie's as he needed the money.
 Twenty items were auctioned, raising almost £35,000.
 All his medals were auctioned, and his European Cup medal raised £11,000, while the jersey he wore in the European Cup final raised £1,800.
 Foulkes' European Cup medal was resold at an auction at Sotheby's in London in November 2012 as part of a collection of sporting memorabilia; this time, it sold for almost four times as much, going for £40,000.